NASA-NJU/UNISON-for-ns-3/README.md

 You can see the code for more details.

 After processing, you can get the plot by compiling `results/plot.tex` with `pdflatex`, which will produce the final plot in `results/plot.pdf`.
-This TeX file checks whether the CSV file to be plotted is exist and plots the figure via the PGFPlot package.
+This TeX file checks whether the CSV file to be plotted exists and plots the figure via the PGFPlot package.

 ## Mapping Claims to Figures